-The next page provides an unduplicated list of diagnoses and conditions presented to the Commission in SFY'11.
+The following pages provide an unduplicated list of diagnoses and conditions presented to the Commission in SFY'12.
 The list is comprised of both physical and mental health diagnoses, which have generated medical expenses deemed eligible by the Catastrophic Illness in Children Relief Fund Commission.